jcmcneal/react-step-wizard/CONTRIBUTING.md

 Steps to develop locally:

 • `nvm use`
-• `yarn install` (dont' use npm install)
+• `npm install`
-• `yarn start`
+• `npm start`

 ### Testing
 Once your changes look good, test it intensely!

-• `yarn test` - runs existing unit tests.
+• `npm test` - runs existing unit tests.
 If your changes require a new unit test, please add it to `src/index.test.js`

 **Manual Testing**
 Create a production build of the example app and test in Chrome, Safari, Firefox, Edge, and IE 11 (will drop support for IE in 2020).
 Make sure the dev server is no longer running.

-• `yarn build` - build react-step-wizard in dist/
+• `npm run build` - build react-step-wizard in dist/
-• `yarn app:build` - builds example app in app/
+• `npm run app:build` - builds example app in app/

 Open `app/index.html` in all the browsers listed above and ensure there are no console errors.
 Also, make sure hashKeys still work as expected.